felipenoris/math-server-docker/README.md

 **LaTeX**

-The image install a LaTeX distribution using texlive tool.
+The Docker image comes with a LaTeX distribution that is installed using [texlive](http://www.tug.org/texlive/) tool.
 TeX packages can me managed using `tlmgr`.

 System-wide packages can be installed using: